oracle/node-oracledb/doc/src/user_guide/installation.rst

 <https://support.oracle.com/epmos/faces/DocumentDisplay?id=207303.1>`__.
 In
 summary:

+- Oracle Client 23 can connect to Oracle Database 19 or later
 - Oracle Client 21 can connect to Oracle Database 12.1 or later
 - Oracle Client 19, 18, and 12.2 can connect to Oracle Database 11.2 or later
 - Oracle Client 12.1 can connect to Oracle Database 10.2 or later
 - Oracle Client 11.2 can connect to Oracle Database 9.2 or later

 Not all features are available in all versions or driver modes.
-The node-oracledb attributes :attr:`oracledb.thin`, :attr:`pool.thin` and :attr:`connection.thin` can be used to see what mode a connection is in.
+Any attempt to use Oracle features that are not supported by a particular mode or client library/database combination will result in runtime errors.The node-oracledb attributes :attr:`oracledb.thin`, :attr:`pool.thin` and :attr:`connection.thin` can be used to see what mode a connection is in.
 In the Thick mode, the attribute :attr:`oracledb.oracleClientVersion` can be used to determine which Oracle Client version is in use.
 The attribute :attr:`connection.oracleServerVersionString` can be used to determine which Oracle Database version a connection is accessing.
 These attributes can be used to adjust application feature usage appropriately.
-Any attempt to use Oracle features that are not supported by a particular mode or client library/database combination will result in runtime errors.

 .. _prerequisites: